hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 The following example demonstrates both technical and clinical aspects of the use case, conforming to the AU Patient Summary requirements.
 Data within this example, e.g. medications, is provided by the [Sparked Patient Summary Clinical Focus Group](https://sparked.csiro.au/index.php/design-groups/):
 * Patient Summary from Usual GP CIS: [Jeramy's Patient Summary as of 27 May 2025 (Bundle)](Bundle-aups-gpvisit-retrieval.html)

+{% include examplebutton.html example="aups-gpvisit-retrieval" b_title = "Bundle - Jeramy’s Patient Summary as of 27 May 2025 characteristics" %}